ton-community/ton-docs/docs/learn/networking/ton-dht.md

 is usually known both by the node that looks up the key and by the node that stores the key.

-In the simplest case, the key represents an ADNL address of some node and the value can be its IP address and port.
+In the simplest case, the key represents an ADNL Address of some node and the value can be its IP address and port.

 The key-value mapping of the TON DHT is kept on the DHT nodes.

 ## DHT nodes

-Each DHT node has a 256-bit DHT address.
-Unlike an ADNL address, a DHT address should not change too often, otherwise other nodes would be unable to locate the keys they are looking for.
+Each DHT Node has a 256-bit DHT address.
+Unlike an ADNL Address, a DHT Address should not change too often, otherwise other nodes would be unable to locate the keys they are looking for.

 It is expected that the value of key `K` will be stored on `S` Kademlia-nearest nodes to `K`.